 Each Region has its own Flag

 Every district of Portugal has its own flag.
-They include Azores and Madeira island as well.
+These include Azores and Madeira islands as well.

 What do the colors on the Portuguese flag represent?